 What is a Web Browser?

-- A web browser is the software program you use to access the graphical portion of the World Wide Web (Internet Explorer, Mozilla Firefox, Safari, Opera, etc)
+A web browser is the software program you use to access the graphical portion of the World Wide Web (Google Chrome, Mozilla Firefox, Safari, etc.)

 What is a Proxy?

 A proxy is a setting which is a gateway that relays one internet session to another.
 Proxy settings are not very common and this setting usually needs to be removed.